asxnah/resume/README.md

 ### Education
 09.02.07 Information Systems and Programming

+### Professional Development
-### Professional Development, CoursesWeb Programming in JavaScript: from personal website to Full-stack Developer.
-Moscow School of Programmers, Web Development with Vue.js (Options API) and MongoDB.
+Course 'Web Programming in JavaScript: from personal website to Full-stack Developer.
+Moscow School of Programmers, Web Development with Vue.js (Options API) and MongoDB.'

 ### Tests, Exams
 Demonstration exam in PHP, full-stack.
 09.02.07 Information Systems and Programming.